michu999/michu999/README.md

 <br clear="both">

 <h1 align="center">Hello World!!
-My name is Michael and I'm a Software Developer 👋</h1>
+My name is Michael and I'm a Software Developer</h1>

 <p align="center">
-  🎓 I’m a Software Developer with a strong passion for all things Tech related.<br>
+  I’m a Software Developer with a strong passion for all things Tech related.<br>
-  🛠️ I enjoy building useful web apps with Python and Django, especially for real-world problems.<br>
+  I enjoy building useful web apps with Python and Django, especially for real-world problems.<br>
-  🚀 Currently learning more about DevOps, Docker, and cloud technologies like Azure.<br>
+  Currently learning more about DevOps, Docker, and cloud technologies like Azure.<br>
-  ✨ On the frontend side, I keep it clean and simple with HTML, CSS, Tailwind and a bit of JavaScript.
+  On the frontend side, I keep it clean and simple with HTML, CSS, Tailwind and a bit of JavaScript.
 </p>

 ###

-<h2 align="left">🖼️ Frontend stack:</h2>
+<h2 align="left">Frontend stack:</h2>

-<p align="left">I keep things lightweight, responsive and accessible, using modern frontend frameworks and utilities.</p>

 <div align="left">
   <img src="https://raw.githubusercontent.com/tandpfun/skill-icons/main/icons/React-Dark.svg" height="40" alt="react logo" />